 class and found myself in something that resembled a pretty decent teaser.
 It happened again in a Ladder class.
 With my legs supported on the bar or rung, I had an easier time feeling my abs and better understood which muscles to activate for success.
 I could even hover my legs off the bar to gauge what a ‘real’ teaser would feel like.
 It was a major ‘Ah-ha!’ moment.

 "Without a doubt, taking a variety of classes at Fuse Pilates has made my Pilates practice stronger but more importantly, it’s made me stronger.”

 And who doesn’t want to be stronger?

-Howard weighs in with the male perspective, saying, “Having taken all of the classes offered at Fuse Pilates, I can honestly say that each one offers a different set of challenges for my body.
+, saying, “Having taken all of the classes offered at Fuse Pilates, I can honestly say that each one offers a different set of challenges for my body.
 Reformer classes help me stretch tight back muscles and increase my flexibility; something I never thought possible for my hamstrings.
 Chair challenges my core and balance to the max.
-That class blew my mind the first time I took it.”
+That class blew my mind the first time I took it."

 "Ladder classes bring a cardio element and lots of upper body work, and because of that I typically recommend them to my dude friends who think of Pilates as a “girly” workout.
 Last time I checked, decline pushups and punishing sets of squats were far from girly)."